JonFillip/lastfm_music_recommender/README.md

 - Submit the pipeline for execution
 - Wait for the pipeline to complete
 - Deploy the model to Vertex AI
-- Set up a Cloud Build trigger for continuous integration
+- Start the Prometheus monitoring server
-- Create a Cloud Run service for serving your model
+- Set up Vertex AI monitoring

 ## Manual Deployment